KeckObservatory/mKTL/doc/configuration.rst

 ====================

-The configuration syntax describes what it means to be a mKTL store, enumerating the available keys and all their intrinsic metadata.
-This document lays out the configuration syntax, as might be returned from a CONFIG request, and additional conventions applied to configuration data.
+The configuration syntax describes what it means to be a mKTL store, enumerating the available items and all their intrinsic metadata.
+This document lays out the configuration syntax, as might be returned from a CONFIG request or loaded from a local cache on disk, and additional conventions applied to configuration data.

 Daemons
 -------